robots.txt Validator & Tester

 What is a robots.txt file?+

-A robots.txt is a text file in the root directory of a website (e.g. example.com/robots.txt).
-It tells search engine crawlers which areas of the website may or may not be crawled and indexed.
-The file uses the Robots Exclusion Protocol with directives like User-agent, Disallow, Allow and Sitemap.
+A robots.txt is a plain text file placed in the root directory of a website (e.g. example.com/robots.txt).
+It tells search engine crawlers which areas of the site may or may not be crawled.
+It uses the Robots Exclusion Protocol with directives like User-agent, Disallow, Allow and Sitemap.

 Can AI bots like ChatGPT be blocked via robots.txt?+